speedyprem/mywp/README.md

 docker-compose logs wordpress
 ```

-Please refer to the [Docker Compose documentation][docker-compose] for more
-information about starting, stopping, and interacting with your environment.

 ## Install WordPress

+Run below command to install WordPress.

 ```sh
 docker-compose run --rm wp-cli install-wp
 ```

-Log in to `http://project.test/wp-admin/` with `wordpress` / `wordpress`.
+Log in to `http://mywp.test/wp-admin/` with `wordpress` / `wordpress`.

-Alternatively, you can navigate to `http://project.test/` and manually perform
+Alternatively, you can navigate to `http://mywp.test/` and manually perform
 the famous five-second install.